Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association

 where $\mathcal{F}_i$ denotes an appropriate `stratification' of $D_i$, which accounts for boundary effects, $d_x\ind_A$ denotes the change in $\ind_A$ when a small positive perturbation is added to $f$ at the critical point $x$ and $d_y^t\ind_A$ denotes the analogous change for the interpolated field $f^t$.
 (We define these notions rigorously in Section~\ref{s:quasi-association}.)

-\underline{Topological variance asymptotics:} The first step in our work is to extend the covariance formula \eqref{e:cov_formula_outline} to apply to Lipschitz functions of topological functionals.
+\underline{Topological quasi-association:} The first step in our work is to extend the covariance formula \eqref{e:cov_formula_outline} to apply to Lipschitz functions of topological functionals.
 Specifically, for Lipschitz $F,G:\R\to\R$, certain topological functionals $\Phi$ and suitable compact sets $D_1$, $D_2$, we show that

+where we have omitted the arguments $f$ and $f^t$ from the functional $\Phi$ for conciseness.
 The proof is based on approximating $F$ and $G$ by simple functions and applying a dominated convergence argument.
 A very similar argument was used in \cite{bmm24b} to deduce a covariance formula for the component count.